heidi-e/Index-builder/README.md

 ## Implementation Details and Considerations

-- I have included a decorator in `indexer.util.timer` that tracks the execution time of a function in nanoseconds and milliseconds.
-You are free to use it directly or modify it for your needs.
-OR, you can implement your own timer function to track performance data in some other Pythonic way if you'd like.

-- You'll use the following data structures as indexes for this project:
-  - Binary Search Tree (already implemented for you, but you can modify it if you'd like)
-  - AVL Tree (started for you)
-  - Hash Table (custom implementation, primary functions stubbed out for you.
-Don't simply use a Python dictionary.)
-  - A 4th indexing data structure of your choice
-- You can modify the nodes of each of the data structures to include additional data if you'd like.

 - File Storage/Locations:

   - None of our datasets are in our repo for the sake of saving storage and time.
 Instead, we stored our indexed one in a pickle file for use in the experiments.